Lidcer/DiscordDynamicMusicBotAddon/README.md

 "SPEAK",
 "EMBED_LINKS"
 ```
-but it can works with only two permissions
+but it can work with only two permissions
 ```
 "CONNECT",
 "SEND_MESSAGES",